Tuwaiq-Data-Science-Bootcamp-V5/Bootcamp-Project2-Data-Analysis-and-Visualization/README.md

 ## Summary
 This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective of the dataset is to diagnostically predict whether a patient has diabetes, based on certain diagnostic measurements included in the dataset.
 Several constraints were placed on the selection of these instances from a larger database.
 In particular, all patients here are females at least 21 years old of Pima Indian heritage.

-In order to adequately analyze these data to answer the key questions and make recommendations, I will follow the key steps of Data Analysis Process: Ask, Prepare, Process, Analyze, Share, and Act.
+In order to adequately analyze these data to answer the key questions and make recommendations, We will follow the key steps of Data Analysis Process: Ask, Prepare, Process, Analyze, Share, and Act.

 ### I. ASK
 a. **Asks**